guard/guard-process/README.md

 ==============
 Guard to run continues processes.

-This gem requires Ruby 1.9.2 or JRuby in 1.9 mode.
+This gem requires Ruby 1.9.2, 1.9.3 or JRuby in 1.9 mode.

 Usage
 -----
 Please read the [Guard documentation](https://github.com/guard/guard#readme) to learn how to use Guard.

 There is also an exellent screencast available on [Railscasts](http://railscasts.com/episodes/264-guard)

+Additionally there is a great introductory article on [Intridea Blog](http://intridea.com/2011/8/25/hire-a-guard-for-your-project) mentioning Guard::Process.

 Guardfile
 ---------